Midwestern HomeLife

 toll house cookie dough with nuts and choclate chips in white mixing bowl

 Step 2: In a small bowl, combine flour, baking soda, and salt.
-Gradually mix dry ingredients into wet ingredients until just combined.
+Gradually mix the flour mixture into wet ingredients (about a third at a time) until just combined.
+Scrape down the sides of the bowl with a rubber spatula.
 Mix in the chocolate chips and nuts on low speed.
+The dough will be very thick.

 toll house cookie dough in 9 x 13 pan

-Step 3: Gently press chocolate chip cookie dough into a 9 x 13 inch pan sprayed with nonstick cooking spray or lined with parchment paper or aluminum foil.
-Optional, press chocolate chips or chocolate chunks on top of the dough.
+Step 3: Gently press the chocolate chip cookie dough into the pan.
+If desired, press additional chocolate chips or chocolate chunks on top of the dough.

 Toll House cookie bars on white parchment paper next to a knife